-To enable aircraft to meet the steep climb profile when tracking to COWIE and to comply with noise abatement procedures, aircraft must turn to the west on departure and may set course within the lateral limits of the Amberley CTR.
+To enable aircraft to meet the steep climb profile when tracking to COWIE and to comply with noise abatement procedures, aircraft must turn to the west on departure and may set course within 10 TAC Amberley- remaining within the lateral limits of the Amberley CTR. .